hjanime/SPADEVizR/README.md

 Slot               | Description
 -------------------|----------------------------------------------------------------------------------------
-class.number       | a numeric value specifying the number of classes method.name        | a character specifying the method used to classify cluster method.parameter   | a list of parameters used by the selected method cluster.size       | a numeric vector with the number of cell in each cluster (-- sum of all samples --) ( XXX) cluster.number | a numeric value specifying the number of clusters
+class.number       | a numeric value specifying the number of classes method             | a character specifying the method used to classify cluster method.parameter   | a list of parameters used by the selected method cluster.size       | a numeric vector with the number of cell in each cluster (-- sum of all samples --) ( XXX) cluster.number | a numeric value specifying the number of clusters